plume-lang/plume/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make open-source communities such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-- If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/sisypheus-dev/plume-language/issues/new) to discuss it, or directly create a pull request after you edit the _README.md_ file with necessary changes.
+- If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/sisypheus-dev/plume-language/issues/new) to discuss it, or directly create a pull request after you edit the _README.md_ file with the necessary changes.
 - Please make sure you check your spelling and grammar.
 - Create individual PR for each suggestion.
 - Please also read through the [Code Of Conduct](https://github.com/sisypheus-dev/plume-language/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.